 I support responsible gun ownership and the Second Amendment.
 The two can, and must, go together, keeping our state and nation safe from gun violence.
 Data has proven that sensible gun laws work.
-By keeping guns away from those that should not have them - like known terrorists, felons, and domestic abusers, we can save lives.
+By keeping guns away from those that are a danger to themselves or others, we can save lives.

 I-77 Toll Roads